-Professor Stephen Flint, Dr Rufus Brunt and their research team from the School of Earth, Atmospheric and Environmental Sciences are helping companies to improve the accuracy of deep sea oil exploration.
+Professor Stephen Flint, Dr Rufus Brunt and their research team from the Department of Earth, Atmospheric and Environmental Sciences are helping companies to improve the accuracy of deep sea oil exploration.
 Perhaps surprisingly, however, the team keep their feet firmly on dry land: the hilly, desert-like Karoo area of South Africa.

 Professor Flint knows that the rocks beneath his feet once formed a deep ocean basin.
 They were forced upwards by movements of the tectonic plates to form the hilly ridges that he sees today.

 “The Karoo hills may not contain oil,” he admits.
 “But a wealth of knowledge lies within their sandstone layers.”

 It turns out that Karoo’s formations are very similar to sand bodies buried deep beneath the sea floor in many parts of the world today.
 So by studying the Karoo, oil companies can develop new methods for exploring the deep ocean basins of Australia, Brazil and the Gulf of Mexico where millions more barrels of oil still lie hidden.

 “Even the latest technology can only produce fuzzy images of rocks that lie 5 km below the sea bed,” says Professor Flint.
 “Sand bodies thinner than 30 m and small features will be missed, but these features can can have a considerable effect on how oil is stored within reservoirs.
 To inform extraction oil companies need more detail – and this is where the Karoo comes in.”